Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 What we saw was that, approximatly 90% of the loggerhead turtles were juveniles.
 In case of the green turtle; the sample was too small in order to take some good conclusions.

-The results of the loggerhead has sense because the Canary Islands is a place for the juveniles to feed (Investigadores de la ULL colaboran con pescadores y cofradías para proteger a las tortugas boba y verde, 2022; Liria-Lozoa *et al.*, 2021; Mansfield & Putman, 2013), before they continue with migration patterns to reproduction routes (like Cabo Verde for example).
+The results of the loggerhead has sense because the Canary Islands is a place for the juveniles to feed (Investigadores de la ULL colaboran con pescadores y cofradías para proteger a las tortugas boba y verde, 2022; Liria-Lozoa *et al.*, 2021; Mansfield & Putman, 2013), before they continue with migration patterns to reproduction routes (like Cabo Verde).

 ---